 In less political news, I went to an activity that got canceled because it was Memorial Day and five people showed up, and I persuaded someone to take me home and let me watch a movie with her.
 She said she's lived alone for four years and I became insanely jealous.
 I've lived alone for about five months at one time and a year at another, and it was exquisite.
 I am currently blessed with quiet easy-going roommates and I like them just fine except for the fact that they're humans and I don't want to live with humans.
 What can you do?
 Anyway, she said I could pick the movie and when I saw that she had the 1997 animated "Anastasia", it was a no-brainer.

 Eighteen years or so ago, my sister borrowed a tape of "Anastasia" from the neighbors and watched it so often that I said she would wear it out and they said that was okay.
 I liked it all right myself.
-Anastasia was one of my cartoon crushes, along with Ariel, Ariel's lesser-known daughter Melody, Officer Jenny, Nurse Joy, and Colleen from the 1945 cartoon "Duck Pimples".
+Anastasia was one of my cartoon crushes, along with Ariel, Ariel's lesser-known daughter Melody, Officer Jenny, Nurse Joy, and Pauline from the 1945 Donald Duck cartoon "Duck Pimples".
 And I thought her line "A dog wants me to go to St. Petersburg" was comic gold.
 So I should have had the whole thing memorized, but only a few lines and the basic plot remained with me over the years.
 Then my mom got the soundtrack for Christmas one year and I listened to that and it brought back a few more memories but I remembered little of the context of the songs.
 Watching the movie now was familiar and completely new at the same time.
 I remembered some other lines and scenes as I heard them, while others I didn't at all.
 (How did I forget the part where pieces of Rasputin's face fall off while he's talking?
 I thought the song line about "a corpse falling to bits" was metaphorical.)
 I understood now the political background that went completely over my head as a child.

 I realized that this movie would totally be PG-13 if it were live-action.
 And it would be awesome.
 I want it to happen, except with a few more explanatory scenes, especially at the beginning.
 This movie that plays fast and loose with history could have helped its own cause with some actual historical facts, like by including more backstory on Rasputin.
 We never see him in the movie when he's "good", so his betrayal and motivation for revenge have very little impact.
 In real life, he was loved and trusted by the royal family and had such a close relationship with all the little girls, including Anastasia, that some other employees thought it was creepy and got fired for saying so.
 If we saw him showering young Anastasia with affection at the beginning of the movie, him trying to kill her as an adult would resonate a lot more.
 But that's just my opinion.
 And also, why did Dimitri and Anastasia fall in love besides the fact that he's a man and she's a woman and it's a movie?
 What did they have in common?
 What did they see in each other?
 He claimed to hate it when women speak their minds.